Static vs Runtime Types: Why Go Won’t Let You Range Over []interface{}

 5. Consider Alternatives: Structs for known schemas, specialized libraries for complex dynamic JSON.

-The data itself never changes – only what the compiler allows you to do with it.
+The data never changes – only what the compiler allows you to do with it.

 Footnote: